Weather Facts

 The bushfire of the 16th of February 1983 called the Ash Wednesday fires burned across Victoria and South Australia.
 Seventy-five people lost their lives and around 2,500 houses were destroyed.

 The bushfire of mid-January 2003 in the Australian Capital Territory caused by extreme weather conditions led to many outbreaks in Namadgi National Park to the south of Canberra, thousands of hectares of forest and parks lands were burnt.
 On the afternoon of Saturday the 18th of January, the fire hit the Canberra suburbs.
-No loss of life occurred.
+Four people lost their lives.

 The worst bushfires in Australia's history devastated Victoria in February 2009.
 The fires where the largest natural disaster in Australia and tragically caused a loss of 173 life's and destroyed over 2,000 homes.